-Professor Jon Crowcroft, Marconi Professor of Communications Systems
+- Professor Jon Crowcroft, Marconi Professor of Communications Systems

 - Dr Andrew Herbert, Distinguished Engineer and former Chairman, Microsoft Research EMEA

 - Dr Markus Kuhn, Senior Lecturer in Computer Security

-- Dr Anil Madhavapeddy, Senior Research Associate in Computer Systems and Networking
+- Dr Anil Madhavapeddy, University Lecturer in Computer Systems and Networking

 - Professor Peter Sewell, Professor in Computer Science and EPSRC Leadership Fellow

 - Dr Chris Town, Research Fellow in Computer Vision and Director of Studies in Computer Science